samuelgfeller/slim-example-project/README.md

 Since browsers cache assets to avoid repeated loading, when a JS or CSS file is updated, it is important to signal the browser to fetch the latest version by appending a GET parameter to the asset link (e.g. `?v=1.0.0`).

-The version from the config file `default.php` key `['deployment']['version']` is used.
+In this project, the version from the config file `default.php` key `['deployment']['version']` is used.

 **Include JS and CSS files**
-At the beginning of each template file, the list of required stylesheets, JS scripts and JS modules are added as attributes to the `PhpRenderer` (`$this` in the template file):
+At the top of each template file, the list of required stylesheets, JS scripts and JS modules are added as attributes to the `PhpRenderer` (`$this` in the template file):
 ```php
 // CSS